Osoraa/golang-book/chapter7/README.md

 }
 ```

-- A type can be embedded in another type so that it's properties are made directly callable on the new type, demonstrated [here](./embedded_types.go)
+- A type can be embedded in another type so that it's properties are made directly callable on the new type, demonstrated [here](./embedded_types.go).

+- **[Interfaces](./interfaces.go)** allows different structs to be referred to all at once as long as they implement the set of methods that the interface describes.
+They can also be used as fields in structs allowing for waay more complex types and robust code.